- About Us

 The custody transfer point will be immediately downstream of a Pressure Reduction, Metering and further Condensate Removal facility located within the customer’s premises with a pressure range 200 – 500 mbarg.

 In July 2012, the Company announced the commencement of continuous gas and condensate production operations at Logbaba.
 The Company’s first three customers were taking delivery of gas in sufficient volume to allow the production facilities to operate 24 hours a day, delivering gas in full compliance with specification.
-These customers had a combined average daily demand of approximately 0.7 mmscf/d.

 There are a number of significant direct and indirect benefits that will be delivered by the Logbaba Gas Field development.